Coaching: Making Leadership Development Stick

 Think of coaching as “the glue” in the leadership development (LD) process.

-All organizations are looking for ways to boost the quality and impact of their leaders.
+All organisations are looking for ways to boost the quality and impact of their leaders.
 We all want leaders who can drive results in a way that produces happy, healthy and engaged employees.

 However, how can you ensure that an investment in leadership development makes lasting changes to leadership culture?
 In other words, how can you make sure leadership development “sticks” once the seminars are over?